MrDotZLC/flash-attention-minimal/README.md

 The official [implementation](https://github.com/Dao-AILab/flash-attention) can be quite daunting for a CUDA beginner (like myself), so this repo tries to be small and educational.

+❗️ This repository will no longer be updated.
+Please go to [cuda_practice第三部分](https://github.com/MrDotZLC/cuda_practice/tree/main/3_flash_attention_study).

 ## Usage
 ### Prerequisite
 * PyTorch (with CUDA)